sib-swiss/sib-tech-blog/_posts/2017-08-21-bioinformatics-with-spark.markdown

 Data can be read from directory using wildcards and can even be compressed.
 For example this is a valid path: `sc.textFile("apache-logs/**/*.gz")`.
 It supports HDFS and other file system, ...

 Note that this operation goes pretty fast and it will even work if the file is not present.
 If you run on a cluster the file must be accessed by all workers using the same path.
-To make sure we have placed the file in the correct directory, we will show the first line:
+To make sure the file is placed in the correct directory, we can ask to show the first line:

 {% highlight scala %}
 //Shows the first line